alecs396/Vulnerable-Environment-With-Automated-Remediator/README.md

 I started doing this manually originally.
 But I found the AWS Management console a bit cumbersome.
 Previously I had watched some videos on Terraform and figured this was a perfect time to try it out.
 After setting up terraform I used the Cursor IDE to help me write some code to provision the following:

-1. A S3 Bucket with public-read access
+1. An S3 Bucket with public-read access
 2. An IAM User that does not have MFA setup
 3. A Security Group that has open-SSH